04 Health policy

 person, or other staff member who is fully informed about their needs and medication.

-- Medication is taken in a plastic box
+- Medication is taken in an emergency

 Staff taking medication